jwortmann/quick-view/README.md

 Hover over an image link or CSS color in a supported syntax to show a preview popup.
 Image previews are possible for the following file formats:

 * PNG
 * JPEG
 * GIF
 * BMP
+* SVG
+* WebP

-* SVG (requires an installed image converter and must be activated in the package settings)
+The SVG and WebP formats require an installed image converter and must be activated in the package settings.

 Image and color previews can be disabled separately in the package settings.